 Mahele means to share or divide equally.
 Mahele Farms is Hana’s community farm with a mission: “to operate a productive community farm that serves as an educational, sustainable, and healthy food resource for the isolated Hāna, Maui region.”
-It began as a collaboration between the previously mentioned Kahanu Garden and Ma Ka Hana Ka ʻIke, Hana School’s building, and construction program, as well as Hāna School’s Agricultural Program.
-They engage the community by inviting all residents to farm together to promote a self-sufficient lifestyle for the community.
-This collaboration is more reflective of how Hawaiians maintained a healthy multi-million person population, before transitioning to the heavily imported goods we see today.
+It began as a collaboration between the previously mentioned Kahanu Garden and Ma Ka Hana Ka ʻIke, Hana School’s building, construction program, as well as Hāna School’s Agricultural Program.
+They engage the community by inviting all residents to farm together to promote a community’s self-sufficient lifestyle.
+This collaboration reflects how Hawaiians maintained a healthy multi-million person population before transitioning to the heavily imported goods we see today.
 The farm offers Volunteer Days on Tuesdays and Fridays.
 They encourage people to contact them ahead of time if interested in volunteering to learn about and help perform their farming practices.